Artha Woods: Early life

 Born as Artha Mae Bugg in Atlanta, Georgia, Artha Bugg relocated with her parents and siblings to Cleveland, Ohio where she began her schooling as a kindergarten student and later became the valedictorian of her class at Central High School.
 She then attended the Western Reserve School of Education, and later married, adopting the married surname of "Woods."

 Career

 Woods worked for the Ohio Bell telephone company, first as a typist, when she was hired in 1941, and later becoming the first Black switchboard operator.
 She also owned and operated the Cedar Avenue Millinery Shop.
-Billie Holliday was one of her customers.
+Billie Holiday was one of her customers.

 Elected to represent Ward 18 in 1977, she helped the Cleveland Clinic and Cleveland Playhouse expand and pressed for minority contractors.
-As a means to reduce graffiti, she proposed legislation that would require people to register when they purchase cans of spray point.
+As a means to reduce graffiti, she proposed legislation that would require people to register when they purchase cans of spray paint.
 To reduce prostitution, she wrote down license plate numbers and made personal phone calls to talk to the wives of men interacting with the prostitutes.

 In 1978, she became the first Black president of the Modeling Association of America International.
 Later promoted by Ohio Bell to the position of public relations manager, she retired from the company in 1982.